Vermunds/SkyrimSE-Mods/README.md

 # SkyrimSE-Mods
- Wrapper for my Skyrim mods
+ Wrapper project for my Skyrim mods.
+Also my first attempt to understand CMake.